Tvanp/ezreaderthesis/Readme.txt

 The files are called "skipdataBi" and "skipdataMono" in the code.

 Lastly, you will need to download the BNC trigrams through python.
+If this file is too big (i.e. requires too much PC memory), try using a smaller tri-gram corpus like Brown corpus.

 ____________________________________________________________________________